-Research has shown that businesses which have Business Growth Roadmaps or Strategic Business Plans are twice as likely to meet stretch targets and be successful as those without.
+Businesses that have Business Growth Roadmaps or Strategic Business Plans are twice as likely to meet stretch targets.
+And be successful as those without.

 So, what’s involved in a Business Growth Roadmap?

 These can be as simple or detailed as required to suit your business, and can be started from as little as one day’s effort.
 All Business Growth Roadmaps or Business Plans should begin by answering one important question, “Why are you doing it?”